 The amount received by the school in Pupil Premium funding for the academic year 2016- 2017 was £58,240 (excluding LAC and post-LAC pupils).

-The Pupil Premium Grant Expenditure report and intention statement (policy) for the school year 2016-2017 can be downloaded here.
+The Pupil Premium Grant Expenditure report for 2016/17 and intention statement and policy for the school year 2017-2018 can be downloaded here.